W02 Code-along Activity: Can Efficiency

 The table of can sizes that appears in the Assignment section above includes a column that contains the cost per can of each steel can size.
 Add another function to your program named

-function and print the cost efficiency for each can size.
+compute_cost_efficiencythat computes and returns the volume of a steel can divided by its cost.
+Write code to call thecompute_cost_efficiencyfunction and print the cost efficiency for each can size.
 Then visually examine the output and answer this question, “Which can size has the highest cost efficiency?” -

 If you remember how to use lists and a for loop from CSE 110, rewrite your

-function so that it uses a list or lists that contain the can size names and dimensions.
+mainfunction so that it uses a list or lists that contain the can size names and dimensions.
 Then write a loop that processes the values in the list. -

 Add

-statements inside the loop to automatically determine which can size has the best storage efficiency and which can size has the best cost efficiency.
+ifstatements inside the loop to automatically determine which can size has the best storage efficiency and which can size has the best cost efficiency.

 Instructions